-The Health and Strength with Tai Chi and the Internal Exercise for Power and Vitality courses provide basic internal move training.
-One of these should be done as a prerequisite course before starting on the courses Classical Tai Chi Small Circle Form Instruction Part I and II
+Internal Exercise for Power and Vitality provides basic internal move training.
+It should be done as a prerequisite course before starting on the Classical Tai Chi Small Circle Form Instruction Part I and II course.

 Chapter I - Explanation of the Movements